abduh3131/scroot/scroot/REPORT.md

 # Development Report

 ## Objective
-Extend the autonomous scooter pilot with a multimodal large-model co-driver, a natural-language command interface, and accompanying documentation while keeping the stack ready for Jetson and Ubuntu deployments.
+Extend the autonomous scooter pilot with a multimodal large-model co-driver, a natural-language command interface, a graphical operations dashboard, and accompanying documentation while keeping the stack ready for Jetson and Ubuntu deployments.

 ## Key Enhancements